robertdmunn/tasklist/README.md

     $ bower install
     $ npm install

 To configure the database, create an empty database schema in MySQL or MariaDB.
 Run /database/script.sql on the newly created database to create the tables you need.
+Then run:

+     $ node hashpassword.js

+Copy the console output and update the hash field of the users table with the hash value:

+update users set hash = '<hashvalue>';

 Make sure to update the name and username/password for the database in /config/dbconfig.js.